 Anacapa lies 11 miles southwest of Oxnard and 14 miles off the coast from Ventura.
 Almost five miles long, its total land area is about one square miles.
-Anacapa is composed of three small islets inaccessible from each other except by boat.
+Anacapa is composed of three small islets and they are West, Middle and East Anacapa Island.
 For much of the year the island vegetation looks brown.
 With winter rains, Anacapa takes on a new life full of color with the blooming Coreopsis.
 Sea mammals are often seen around Anacapa shores.
-January through March is gray whale watch season, and migrating whales can be seen swimming along their 10,000 mile migration route.
 Ocean waves have eroded the perimeter of the island, creating steep sea cliffs towering hundreds of feet in height and exposing the volcanic origins of air pockets, lava tubes, and sea caves.
 At the east end of Anacapa a natural bridge has formed in the ocean.
 Forty-foot high Arch Rock is a trademark of Anacapa and Channel Islands National Park.

 It is not unusual to spot sea lions, seals, lobster, bat rays, horn sharks, moray eels, and occasionally giant black sea bass as well as blacksmith perch, sardines, mackerel, anchovies, and other small schooling fish.
 The more you look the more you see!
 For someone who has never dived in a kelp forest, this can be quite spectacular.
 It gives you the sense of being in an underwater forest and the sun rays shining through the kelp combined with curious sea lions darting about can make for some breathtaking moments.